Make your garden more sustainable or your street a wildlife haven and, in the process, rewild the city.

 - create a plan with your neighbours and you to turn the tree pits in your street into guerilla gardens that are a haven for pollinators and

-- advise your community on how to develop a public space so that it is both welcoming to people and wildlife.
+- advise your community on how to develop a public space that is both welcoming to people and wildlife.

 Contact me